9 Ways to Keep Your Airways Clear and Lungs Cleanby The HealthCentral Editorial Team

 Keep your lungs clean and clear of excess mucous

-Coughing up mucous, unpleasant as it is, is essential when you have COPD.
-Do all you can to clear that junk from your lungs this fall and winter so you can stay as healthy as possible with COPD.
+Coughing up mucus, unpleasant as it is, is essential when you have COPD.
+Do all you can to clear your lungs so you can stay as healthy as possible with COPD.